yalavrinenko/lammps/doc/src/fix_mc_wpmd.rst

 This fix requires arguments that describe operations that will be performed for the particle while forming a trial confiuration.
 At each step only one of the following operations are performed.

-The *ix* and *ex* options mean that the fix will shift particles and packets positions by some small values.
+The *ix* and *ex* options mean that the fix will shift particles and electron (wavepacket) positions by some small values.

-The *iv* and *ev* options mean that the fix will change change particles and packets velocities by small values.
+The *iv* and *ev* options mean that the fix will change particles and packets velocities by small values.

 The *ew* option is valid only for wavepacket atom style and the fix will change packets widths.